 We continue to invest in the research and development of new products, including those that could extend the application of our TOCOSOL drug delivery technology.
-Our second product utilizing the TOCOSOL drug delivery technology is a novel injectable formulation of camptothecin.
-This formulation is based on the unmodified camptothecin molecule, which is poorly soluble and difficult to formulate for administration to humans.
+We are currently evaluating a number of early stage therapeutic drug formulations utilizing our TOCOSOL drug delivery technology, including potential product candidates based on the camptothecin molecule.
+The camptothecin molecule family is poorly soluble and difficult to formulate for administration to humans.
 There are currently two marketed hydrophilic (water-based) camptothecin analogs that are based on chemical modifications to the camptothecin molecule.
-Irinotecan, which is marketed under the name Camptosar®, is indicated for treatment of colorectal cancer; and topotecan, which is marketed under the name Hycamptin®, is indicated for treatment of ovarian and non-small cell lung cancers.
-We believe the camptothecin analogs may be less active than the camptothecin parent molecule.
-In addition to camptothecin, we are evaluating a number of other earlier-stage therapeutic drug formulations utilizing our TOCOSOL drug delivery technology.
-Our research and development efforts on these are preliminary and we cannot give any assurance that any of these compounds will be successful or that INDs will be filed.
+Irinotecan, which is marketed under the name Camptosar®, is indicated for treatment of colorectal cancer; and topotecan, which is marketed under the name Hycamtin®, is indicated for treatment of ovarian and non-small cell lung cancers.
+Our research and development efforts on these product candidates are preliminary and we cannot give any assurance that any of these compounds will be successful or that they will progress to clinical trials.
 Advancing one or more of these potential products into human clinical trials is dependent on several factors including technological feasibility, commercial opportunity, and securing additional financial resources.